 Use the comparative analysis template to compare several items using text.
 By putting the different features on the table you can paint a fuller picture for your audience.

 Supplemental icons which represent the product, category or other details can help personalize the imagery.
 When you then customize your color scheme to match your brand the visuals are more powerful.

 This icon set also allows you to change the outline thickness and color scheme.
 This will allow you to use them on dark backgrounds.
 The flexibility of this graphic set also allows you to print your slides to create handouts – all you need to do is use a light background!

-Resource: Creative Comparison Tables Template
+Resource: Creative Comparison Table Slides Collection

 To help you with your comparison presentations we have created a creative comparison tables template icon set.
 These PowerPoint graphics can also be modified to suit your data and comparison needs.

 The comparison tables template set contains 19 tables with various numbers of columns and rows.
 The tables are illustrated by icons, and you can add or remove items if needed.
 If you need to print resources from your presentation data, you may do so easily with light table graphics.
 The set also includes 22 vector icons to represent different categories and industries.